Twelve Cupcakes

-Twelve Cupcakes is a Singapore based chain of cupcakeries selling cupcakes.
-Owned by Dhunseri Group, the cupcakery was established in 2011 and is one of the largest in Singapore.
-The company established a new dine-in cafe, Dulce and Sucre, in 2014 and currently has 40 stores, in 2 countries, with 35 located in Singapore.
+Twelve Cupcakes was a Singapore based chain of cupcakery selling cupcakes.
+It was co-founded by Singaporean DJ Daniel Ong and actress Jamie Teo in 2011, before being sold to Dhunseri Group in 2017.
+It ceased operations on 29 October 2025.

 Name

-The number '12' is significant in daily lives as there are 12 months in a year, 12 numbers on a clock and 12 holes in a typical baking tray.
-Hence the name Twelve Cupcakes.
+According to Ong, the cupcakery is named "for 12 strikes in a perfect game of bowling, 12 months in a year, 12 numbers on a clock and of course, the 12 holes in a typical baking tray".

 History

-In 2011, Daniel Ong and Jaime Teo started Twelve Cupcakes with Jaime having created the recipes of all the cupcakes sold in the stores.
+In 2011, Ong and Teo started Twelve Cupcakes with Teo having created the recipes of all the cupcakes sold in the stores.
 The cupcakes sold were made to suit to the Asian palate, which are less sweet compared to western cupcakes.
 The first outlet of Twelve Cupcakes was opened at United Square Shopping Mall, in Novena, which started with two service staff.
 The company then expanded and opened three more outlets during the first year of operations and sold over three million cupcakes in July 2011.

-On 24 January 2017, after the divorce of Daniel Ong and Jaime Teo in late 2016, the chain was sold to Dhunseri Group, which acquired it for S$2.5 million.

-Dulce and Sucre
+In 2013, Twelve Cupcakes expanded internationally, opening outlets in Jakarta, Taipei, Kuala Lumpur, and Hong Kong.

-In 2014, Twelve Cupcakes started a new dessert cafe known as Dulce and Sucre by Twelve Cupcakes, where it sells freshly baked loaves, whoopie pies, push up cakes, parfaits, puddings, tiramisus, crunchies, coffees and other desserts.
-Currently there is only one outlet located at Orchard Gateway.
+In 2014, Twelve Cupcakes started a new dessert cafe known as Dulce and Sucre by Twelve Cupcakes at Orchard Gateway, where it sold freshly baked loaves, whoopie pies, push up cakes, parfaits, puddings, tiramisus, crunchies, coffees and other desserts.
 It converted to a Twelve Cupcakes outlet in 2015.

+On 24 January 2017, after the divorce of Ong and Teo in late 2016, the chain was sold to Dhunseri Group, which acquired it for S$2.5 million.
+At the point of sale, the company had 17 outlets in Singapore and more than 10 outlets in Jakarta, Taipei and Hong Kong that were run by franchise partners.

+Since 2023 until its closure in 2025, Twelve Cupcakes reported consecutive years of widening net loss and shrinking revenue annually.
+On 29 October 2025, Twelve Cupcakes ceased operations and was placed under provisional liquidation.
+The management did not notify its staff about the impending closure, while the union was notified the day before, and left 80 workers unemployed.

 Products and stores

 Twelve Cupcakes features 60 flavours of cupcakes sold in its stores, with a standard '12 Everyday Flavours' and 50 specials sold on a rotational basis.
 A new flavour of cupcake is also launched monthly.
 Twelve Cupcakes new dine-in cafe outlet, Dulce and Sucre, offers a wider variety of menu items, with coffees, whoopie pies, push up cakes, parfaits and other baked items.

 The stores originally started with display counters made of wood and feature brick wall, but has since re-designed the interiors of newer outlets with a more modern glass display casing as well as a glossy feature wall.
-The chain cupcakery currently has 40 stores located in 2 locations with 5 in Hong Kong and 35 in Singapore.

 Twelve Cupcakes introduced the popular Honey Cakes in November 2015 and brownies in July 2016.

+Twelve Cupcakes had its presence in Indonesia before ceasing operations in 2018.

+At its time of closure, the chain operated 21 stores located in 2 locations with 1 in Hong Kong and 20 in Singapore.